virtual-labs/exp-sit-and-wait-predators-au/README.md

 ### About the Experiment

-This experiment explores the natural cycle between predator and prey populations by introducing two realistic limits: the environment's carrying capacity for prey and the feeding limits (satiation) of predators.
-Using the interactive simulator, you will adjust these natural boundaries to observe whether the species find a stable balance, continuously cycle, or crash into extinction.
+This experiment explores how "sit-and-wait" predators conserve energy by staying completely still and ambushing passing prey.
+Using the simulation, you will discover how these animals decide exactly when to strike and which prey to target to get the maximum energy reward for their effort.

 <b>Name of Developer | <b> Dr. Shyam Diwakar
 :--|:--|